scalvaruso/borders/README.md

 # Borders
 ## Description:
-This module creates a frame around the content of a list.
+This module creates a frame when printing a list of strings.
 It considers any item of the list as a new line.
 The function frame can be also used in place of 'input()'.